Arise in Glory

 More

-© 2006-8 Arise in Glory Ministries.
+© 2006-14 Arise in Glory International. a Non-profit 501 (c)(3) Charitable Organization.
 All rights reserved worldwide.

 Unless otherwise specified, all Scripture references are taken from the New King James Version.
 Copyright 1982, by Thomas Nelson, Inc. Used by permission.
 All rights reserved.
 Scriptures marked JNT taken from the Jewish New Testament.
 Copyright © 1979 by David H. Stern.
-Published by Jewish New Testament Publications, Inc.
+Published by Jewish New Testament Publications, Inc. Scriptures marked NLT are taken from New Living Translation Holy Bible, copyright © 1996, 2004 by Tyndale Charitable Trust.